DgrayMan999/SampleWebsite/README.md

-# SampleWebsite
+# Simple website project
-A sample website that i made with a colleague for university project
+For the sake of a university project we made this to show our fundamental skills in html and css.